 The bars are symbolic of essential virtues like humanity, fairness, intellect, courteousness, fruition, and vitality.
 A deeper look at the bars brings the concept of balance between the physical and spiritual worlds so as to create the much-needed harmony.

-Just like the bars on the Korean flag, Taekwondo athletes wearing the flag believe in the concept of opposites.
+Just like the bars on the South Korean flag, Taekwondo athletes wearing the flag believe in the concept of opposites.
 In essence, a competitor in Taekwondo will either attack or yield.

 This is a demonstration of how the concept of balance comes into play.
 Thus, the symbolic representation of the Korean flag reveals that Taekwondo is not only a style of combat, but also a way of life.

-Why Is The Flag Hung Vertically?
+Why Is The Flag of South Korea Hung Vertically?

-The Korean flag is hanged vertically so that it can maintain its significance and meaning.
+The south Korean flag is hanged vertically so that it can maintain its significance and meaning.
 The symbols of the flag are designed strategically at different positions for a reason.
 For example, the four bars surrounding the flag at the four corners are symbolic, so they have to be hanged in a vertical way.